TrainWeb.org Facebook Page

 MARC 33 passes the Loudon Park Substation on the left, another possible reason for the extra poles.

 MARC Penn Line trains like this follow what had been the route of the Pennsylvania RR between Baltimore and Washington, DC.
 MARC Camden Line trains follow B&O's route between those cities, the only route that serves the home stadiums of the Orioles and Ravens.
-A connection near Baltimore, such as via a revived Claremont Branch, would also permit Penn Line trains to bring fans to and from the stadiums.
+The proposed Penn-Camden Connector would revive the branch and permit Penn Line trains to bring fans to and from the stadiums.

 Link: Substation HABS/HAER entry